Java licensing

 Oracle typically starts with email.
 This email might come from an Oracle “Java License Management” or sales representative for a soft audit.
 The subject line could be innocuous (e.g., “Java Licensing Question” or “Oracle Java Update”).

-The email body often references Oracle’s Java licensing changes and asks for a meeting or information.
+The email body often references Oracle’s Java licensing changes and requests a meeting or additional information.
 Occasionally, Oracle might call your organization’s main line or an IT manager to follow up.
-On the other hand, formal audit notices are often attached as PDF letters on Oracle letterhead, sent via email, and sometimes via registered physical mail for emphasis.

 Who does Oracle contact?